Langtang Valley Private Trek

 Highlights: Kyanjin Gompa and Side Hikes

 The spiritual and scenic highlight of the trek is reaching Kyanjin Gompa, a beautiful village surrounded by Himalayan giants.
-From here, trekkers can hike to Kyanjin Ri (4,773m) or Tserko Ri (5,000m) for panoramic sunrise views of glaciers and peaks.
+From here, trekkers can hike to Kyanjin Ri (4,773m) or Tserko Ri (5,000m) for panoramic sunrise views.
+Both view point offer close up view of glaciers and snow capped peaks.
 Standing at these viewpoints is often described as a life-changing moment, where the power and beauty of the Himalayas unfold in every direction.

 Safety and Benefits of a Personal Guide